samzehtab/Machine_Learning_Projects/README.md

-In this repository, you can find different methods of regression, classification and other machine learning projects.
+In this repository, you can find different methods of regression, classification for machine learning projects along with data analysis projects which are mostly done with EDA method (Exploratory Data Analysis).